acheddir/AspNet5-Ng2-Starter/README.md

 * Npm v3.9.3

-Under the folder `src/Ng2-Starter` run the following :
+Under the `src/Ng2-Starter` folder, run the following :

 1. npm install && bower install
 2. gulp ng2 (this task will copy angular dependencies from node_modules to wwwroot/lib)